Bar0-dev/wiktionary-translation/README.md

 ### Use etiquette

 This module is pretty heavy on the number of HTTP requests per word lookup on the MediaWiki API.
-Sometimes, it can be up to tens of requests.
-I am constantly working on cutting down the number of requests per lookup.
 I would not recommend using this for bigger projects because It can significantly impact the MediaWiki server's performance.
-Please check out [API:Etiquette](https://www.mediawiki.org/wiki/API:Etiquette) to learn more about the fair use of MediaWiki API.
+Please check out [API:Etiquette](https://www.mediawiki.org/wiki/API:Etiquette) to learn more about how the MediaWiki API should be handled.

-### Recently changed

-The module has been rewritten in an object paradigm to support better scalability.
-Be aware of updated usage sytnax.

 ### Plans for future updates